bezaleel22/bezaleel22/README.md

 ### :woman_technologist: About Me :
- I am a Fullstak Developer from Russia <br>
+ I am a Fullstak Developer from Nigeria <br>
 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.